1. When does the policy start? From the date I purchase or from the date I travel?

-There is cover under the TravelCare policy up to $2,500 per person (up to a maximum of $5,000 per policy) to return home early to be with them.
 As with all claims, we ask that in the first instance you seek refunds from your service providers such as airlines and accommodation, and submit a claim with us for anything they don’t cover.

 Under the TravelCare policy, immediate family is considered to be your spouse, fiance, fiancée, parent, sibling, child, stepchild, foster child, niece, nephew, grandparent, grandchild, parent-in-law, brother or sister-in-law, son or daughter in-law.

 If you’d like to know more, please feel free to contact our fantastic contact centre team, they’re always happy to help.

 9. Can you reimburse me the replacement cost of my lost or stolen items?
 Can you explain the rate of depreciation?

 The TravelCare policy is not a replacement policy, which means that baggage and personal items are covered for their current value.

 We work out what the current value of the item is by taking the original purchase price, and deducting an amount for deprecation.
 Depreciation is calculated based on the age of the item at the time the unexpected loss or theft occurs.
 Different rates of depreciation apply depending on the type of item.
 For example, items such as electronics have a higher rate of depreciation applied to them than jewellery.